catalyst-cloud/catalystcloud-docs/source/database.rst

 it to run your queries so that the master isn't burdened with the load of large operations.
 There are many different uses for having a replica.

-While similar to a backup, a replica is very different.
+While similar to a backup, a replica has some key differences.
 The main difference between the two is that, a backup takes what is essentially a snapshot, of your current database and stores away a list of commands and values able to restore a new instance to that snapshot's point in time.